-Coming up to the end of my degree and reflecting on the past three years with the Environment and Geography Department has been a whirlwind of surprises.
+Coming up to the end of my degree and reflecting on the past three years with Environment and Geography has been a whirlwind of surprises.
 From creating long-lasting friendships and being taught by the world’s first-class lecturers in a variety of subjects, I’ve developed essential life skills which I can use further in the employment sector.
-You have taken the first, big step by choosing to study at the University of York and specifically the Environment Department; in which I will give you 4 things to look forward to when choosing to study with us!
+You have taken the first, big step by choosing to study at the University of York and specifically Environment; in which I will give you 4 things to look forward to when choosing to study with us!

 Seeing parts of the world you never thought you would see!🌍

 The subject is simply unique in the way field trips are incorporated in your degree.
 Expect early morning hikes and magnificent views even if this isn’t your cup of tea; the sights will leave you speechless.
 In the first year, you have the chance to explore Yorkshire.
 We did a 3- day residential trip to the North Yorkshire Moors passing Whitby and Scarborough.
 Despite not being fit at all I loved being surrounded by coach banter and being a tourist in a new town 😊.
 We worked on a range of different projects which led to report writing – an essential start to your environmental career.

 Then the big one…TENERIFE!
 In second year, the whole year group (yes, the whole year) take a week-long trip to the Canary Islands.
 As well as soaking up the hot sun, you will enjoy the tranquil views of Corona Forestal, the momentous Mt.
 Teide, Arena Negras and all-inclusive food 😋.
 Be prepared for long, hard days but bring your camera, hiking boots and rucksacks for some unforgettable snaps! 📸 During this time, you will dedicate two days to work in groups and create your own project.
 You will present your findings to your classmates developing your presentational skills.
 Depending on what area you study, there may be further field trip options later in your course. ✈️

 The Marvel team of academics